heinc1010/BAMixChecker/docs/Input.rst

 * One bam file on each line.
 BAMixChecker check the file names and evaluate whether the files are pair based on the name.

-  If you want to compare files only by genotype, you can use '--OFFFileNameMatching' option.
+.. note:: If you want to compare files only by genotype, you can use '--OFFFileNameMatching' option.

 ::